How To Build An Athletic Physique

 Build Your Base with Strength

-• Weighted Pull-Ups: Build brutal back, bicep, and grip strength, teaching you to control your own body through space.
+Weighted Pull-Ups: Absolute must.
+They build your back, biceps, grip strength, and show you how to control your body through space.

 Bulgarian Split Squat